-- 4.1 As in previous years Elected Members were given the opportunity throughout the winter and in April 2019 to become involved in agreeing the route categories with the Roads Maintenance Partnership.
+- 4.1 As in previous years Elected Members are given the opportunity throughout the winter and in April 2020 to become involved in agreeing the route categories with the Roads Maintenance Partnership.
 The policy also allows unadopted roads with an important community use to be included within the categorisation and is not restricted to adopted roads. - 4.2 As local circumstances, and travel patterns change, winter maintenance categories are subject to change and Elected Members have a role in identifying and agreeing such changes.
-However the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then that of another road or footway within a particular Ward must be reduced. - 4.3 The Council is likely to receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
-A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the policy. - 4.4 At the end of the 2018 2019 winter comments on the winter service provision were invited from Elected Members and from Community Councils. - 4.5 Responses were received from individuals or groups throughout the winter and Appendix 4 details the principal issues raised.
-Within available resources, it is possible to address some but not all of these issues.
+However the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then that of another road or footway within a particular Ward must be reduced. - 4.3 The Council will always receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
+A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the policy. - 4.4 At the end of the 2019 2020 winter comments on the winter service provision were invited from Elected Members and from Community Councils. - 4.5 Due to a combination of Covid19 restrictions interrupting business as usual and milder type of weather experienced in winter 2019 2020 very few responses were received.
+The responses that were received were complimentary of the winter service provision for winter 2019 - 2020 with no significant issues flagged up.